-Acquisition opportunities within or adjacent to special management areas are considered higher priority than acquisition of nonpublic land elsewhere in the AMU.
-Acquired land within WSAs, ACECs, or those that have unique or fragile resources will be managed the same as the surrounding designation.
-Land acquired without special management goals will be managed in the same manner as comparable surrounding public
+Acquisition opportunities within or adjacent to special management areas are considered higher priority than acquisition of nonpublic lands elsewhere in the AMU or CMPA.
+Acquired lands within wilderness, WSAs, ACECs, WSRs or those that have unique or fragile resources will be managed the same as the surrounding designation.
+Lands acquired without special management goals will be managed in the same manner as comparable surrounding public lands.
+All forms of acquisition will be with willing landowners.